From in-house innovation project to practical customer solutions for autonomous mobile robots – that’s what you call a win-win situation!

 Custom modification of base frames and racks for autonomous mobile robots

 Around 90 percent of the rack components come from the Lean Production Building Kit System.
 As a result, they are incredibly lightweight, robust and easily modified.
 One particularly practical feature is that the modular construction means both the base frame and the racks can be custom modified.
 “It is simply in line with our philosophy of developing adaptable standard solutions.
 While this may sound like a contradiction in terms initially, it is exactly what makes the modular system from item so good,” explains Christian Thiel, who is a product manager and expert for online tools at item and was therefore deeply involved in the AMR project.
-The item solutions for the MiR autonomous mobile robots were all designed using the item Engineeringtool.
+The item racks for the MiR autonomous mobile robots were all designed using the item Engineeringtool.
 There is one big advantage to this – designs can be called up in the Engineeringtool, customised, and then ordered from the item Shop.

 We defined a standard rack that can be customised quickly and easily – for example in terms of the profiles or the number of roller conveyors.